Internalized ableism

 Internalized ableism is a phenomenon where disabled individuals absorb and enact negative beliefs and prejudiced values about disability that are prevalent in society.
 Internalized ableism is a form of discrimination against oneself and others with disabilities, rooted in the view that disability is a source of shame, should be concealed, or warrants refusal of support or accessibility.

 This internal conflict can stem from continuous exposure to negative social attitudes and a lack of adequate support for disabled people's needs, which contributes to a cycle of rejecting their identity to align with ableist "norms."

-Ableism encompasses more than just ignorance around disability leading to negative attitudes towards disabled people; it also includes unrealistic ideals of perfection and ingrained beliefs about bodies, promoting the idea that disability is inherently negative or unwanted.
+Ableism encompasses more than just ignorance around disability leading to negative attitudes towards disabled people.
+It can also include unrealistic ideals of perfection and ingrained beliefs about bodies, promoting the idea that disability is inherently negative or unwanted.

 History

-This concept of internalized ableism has historical roots that can be traced back to societal structures that prioritize able-bodied norms and often marginalize or stigmatize those who do not conform.
-As societal awareness of disability rights has grown, particularly since the rise of the disability rights movement in the 1970s, there has been increasing recognition of internalized ableism as a significant barrier to the well-being and self-esteem of individuals with disabilities.
+This concept of internalized ableism has historical roots in societal structures that prioritize able-bodied norms and often marginalize or stigmatize those who do not conform.
+As societal awareness of disability rights has grown with the rise of the disability rights movement in the 1970s, there has been increased recognition of internalized ableism as a significant barrier to the well-being and self-esteem of individuals with disabilities.
 Research into internalized ableism has been informed by broader theories in psychology and social justice, which emphasize the internalization of societal values by marginalized groups.

 Origins

-Internalized ableism begins early, with societal perceptions often framing having a disabled child as a tragedy.
+Internalized ableism begins early in life, with societal perceptions often framing having a disabled child as a tragedy.
 In a study, participants reported encounters where doctors emphasized impairments over potential, contributing to feelings of vulnerability and exclusion.
 Despite parental efforts to counter stereotypes, inadequate expectations persisted, hindering the development of disabled children.
 Intersectional biases compounded these experiences, with factors such as gender and social status exacerbating feelings of otherness.
 The pervasive tragedy discourse continued to shape participants' sense of self throughout adolescence and adulthood, with some explicitly identifying internalized ableism as a significant barrier to their well-being.